GeoscienceAustralia/ptha/propagation/SWALS/examples/dispersive/shoaling_variable_seabed/README.md

 We compare the numerical water surface maxima/minima with the Whispers3D reference solution of Coulaud et al. (2025), digitized from their paper.
-The SWALS models are run at a range of resolutions to check the rate of convergence.
+The SWALS models are run at a range of resolutions to check they are converging.

 All solvers give quite similar solutions at the finest resolution.
 The midpoint solver converges more quickly than the other solvers, which is not surprising